Department of Medical Biophysics Medical Sciences Building, Room MSB 403 Western University Tel: 519-661-2111 ext. 86551

 Opportunities In My Group

 I am looking for a PhD student who has a background in machine learning, especially deep learning, and also expertise in digital signal processing.
-The position would start in January 2019 and is fully funded for 4 years.
+The position would start in January 2019 but could start as late as May 2019 and is fully funded for 4 years.
 The student would be required to enroll through either the Biomedical Engineering Graduate Program.
 The project focuses on the development of a software system for automated assessment of hearing abilities and could impact clinical practice.